junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What?--" That is the only syllable Castiel manages to make before the attacking begins.

 They are fast, and strong.
 So strong even as an angel he can't match their strength.
 Castiel is thrown into the air by this one and that, sharp black teeth sinking into his flesh.
 He does not know if it's his vessel or his grace that is being devoured.
-He screams in pain and feels strength draining rapidly.
+He screams in pain and feels his strength draining rapidly.

 "We are Leviathans."
 One of them enjoys too much in its feast on him, it actually bothers to answer his question.

 Castiel gasps in disbelief.
-The pre-Biblical monsters that could devour every living thing that ever exists from the Creation, devour a whole planet and maybe even the entire worlds if they have the chance -- God had to create a whole Purgatory to lock them away.
-He has heard of them like a rumor story Balthazar would talk about when he was in a good story-telling mood, but Castiel never thought they were more than a story.
+The pre-Biblical monsters that could devour every living thing that ever existed from the Creation, devour a whole planet and maybe even the entire worlds if they have the chance -- God had to create a whole Purgatory to lock them away.
+He has heard of them like a rumor story Balthazar would talk about when he was in a good storytelling mood, but Castiel never thought they were more than a story.
 And now, he's in the center of their dinner table.

 For a split second, Castiel thinks this might be his way of dying -- his true and final death.
-Becoming shared food of the Leviathans, without having a chance of finding Dean or saving him from this place.
+Becoming the shared food of the Leviathans, without having a chance of finding Dean or saving him from this place.
 His gut twists.
 Cas focuses all his attention on the scrap of grace he has left, trying -- thinking -- about exploding himself one last time just to get rid of these filthy creatures that live in the same dimension as Dean.
 That is when he feels the grips and teeth on his body loosen.

 Flashes of a blade shine in front of him, a teethy head flying up before dropping to the ground, rolling a few steps away, spilling a rain of black drops.